jisotalo/ads-client/README.md

 - Reading symbol and data type information
 - Reading PLC runtime and system manager states
 - Caching symbol and data type information (only read at first time when needed)
+- Automatic pointer/reference support for 32bit and 64bit systems
 - Automatic updating of symbols, data types and sunbscriptions when PLC program changes or system starts (*NOTE: Not 100 % ready yet*)
 - Tested to work successfully
   - Node.js v10.16.3 and newer